izzy1-1/Data-Structures-and-Analysis-of-Algorithms/Selection Sort/Readme.md

    - Minimum is `25` (no change needed).
    - Array: `[11, 12, 22, 25, 64]`

-5. **Fifth Pass**:
-   - Only one element remains, so the array is sorted.

 ### Characteristics
-- **Stability**: Selection Sort is not a stable sort; equal elements may not retain their original order.
+- **Stability**: Selection Sort is not a stable sort; equal elements may not retain their original order Where as **Bubble and insertion sort is stable sort algorithms**.
 - **In-Place**: It requires only a constant amount of additional space, making it an in-place sorting algorithm.

 ### Use Cases